 Rainbow in Bellsund.
 A rain shower can have its beautiful sides.

 The wind is changing constantly in time and in space.
 Whatever wind you have got where you are, it may be completely different in the next valley or fjord or within half an hour.
 Spitsbergen is not as windy as Iceland, Scotland or the Falkland Islands or South Georgia.
 In summer, calm days are more common than strong winds, but a low pressure may always move through, bringing 1-2 days of strong wind or even storm.
 The risk of strong winds is increasing in autum and winter, it is at its lowest in June and July.

-By now, in 2014, it should really be common knowledge that climate change makes itself felt more strongly in the Arctic than in lower latitudes.
+By now it should really be common knowledge that climate change is an ongoing development and not an obscure prediction and it makes itself felt more strongly in the Arctic than in lower latitudes.
 In Spitsbergen, the rise temperature is stronger than anywhere else in Europe, the winter temperatures have already risen by 2 degrees.
 There is appearently a tendency towards milder winters with more frequent warm air influence, and wetter, windier summers.
 The general retreat of glaciers is a very evident phenomenon, very apparent to everybody travelling in Spitsbergen for just a couple of years.
 Scientific data provide solid evidence, for example from glaciers near Ny Ålesund and in Hornsund, in the vicinity of scientific stations.
 A more detailed analysis of climate change and its causes are beyond the scope of this website.
 The statement that climate change is a fact that we do observe and experience in Spitsbergen (and elsewhere, for that sake) and not just a prediction will be enough here.